InspiryThemes/realhomes-docs/docs/property-settings.md

 ## Availability Calendar

-For RealHomes Vacation Rentals feautre, you can display Availability Calendar by configuring its settings in Customizer settings.
+For the RealHomes Vacation Rentals feature, you can display the Availability Calendar by configuring its settings in Customizer settings.
 To do that, navigate to **Dashboard → RealHomes → Customize Settings → Property Detail Page → Availability Calendar**.

 ![Availability Calendar - Vacations Rentals](images/vacation-rentals/availability-calendar-vr.png)